masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 For most hardware designers, instead of instructions, they have hardware blocks or cells like adders, multiplexors, flops, SRAMs...
-There is no central resources like memory, and they have to consider frequency.
+There are no central resources like memory, and they have to consider frequency.

-Like a software designer, the hardware designer needs to solve a problem, but instead of selecting a sequence of instructions, the designer select the cells or hardware blocks, connected them, and divide them in smaller pipeline stages to have a high frequency.
+Like a software designer, the hardware designer needs to solve a problem, but instead of selecting a sequence of instructions, the designer selects the cells or hardware blocks, connected them, and divides them into smaller pipeline stages to have a high frequency.
 A design with a small number of cells that can achieve the desired frequency is a good hardware design[^3].
 So it is all about instantiating blocks and connecting them.

-In hardware there are two big categories of blocks: Combinational and Sequential.
-Combinational do not have clock and perform operations like adding, and, xor...
-Sequential have a clock.
+In hardware, there are two big categories of blocks: Combinational and Sequential.
+Combinational do not have a clock and perform operations like adding, and, xor...
+Sequential has a clock.
 The clock is used to remember a value, hence the output of a sequential block can remember the value of previous cycles while combinational blocks have no memory or clock concept.

 The hardware blocks are physical, as such, they need some time to generate a valid output given a change in their inputs.
-When combinational blocks are connected together, their maximum speed or frequency can be decided by finding the slowest path in the combinational blocks connected together.
+When combinational blocks are connected, their maximum speed or frequency can be decided by finding the slowest path in the combinational blocks connected.
 This means that to achieve higher frequency, combinational blocks should be separated by sequential blocks.
 This is called pipelining.
-There are overheads of adding more sequential blocks, and the hardware designer needs to find the correct balance given a set of constrains like area/frequency/power.
+There are overheads of adding more sequential blocks, and the hardware designer needs to find the correct balance given a set of constraints like area/frequency/power.

 A big effort in hardware design goes to pipelining.
-Not only to find the correct spot separating combinational blocks, but because the sequential block adds a concept of "state" or memory.
-Starting from a working combination block, and adding some "sequential" blocks randomly is extremely likely to result in an incorrect result.
+Not only to find the correct spot separating combinational blocks but because the sequential block adds a concept of "state" or memory.
+Starting from a working combination lock, and adding some "sequential" blocks randomly is extremely likely to result in an incorrect result.
 Pipelining not only adds the conceptual problem that adding sequential blocks changes the semantics but that ALL the combinational